maastrichtlawtech/legalnetworkanalysis_textbook/readme.md

 The purpose of this work is to provide aspiring legal analysts (Cfr.
 [Farnsworth 2007](https://www.amazon.com/Legal-Analyst-Toolkit-Thinking-about/dp/0226238350)) with more than just a hammer, with a tool to see in the dark.

 The textbook is present as a single file in the main branch of the repo.
-Appendixes with more detail are listed as follows:
-* Appendix 1: Text similarity network
-* TBD